2008 Music City Bowl: Recap

-Vanderbilt won a bowl game for the first time in exactly 53 years, with their last bowl win being a 25-13 win over Auburn in the Gator Bowl on December 31, 1955.
+Vanderbilt won a bowl game for the first time in exactly 53 years, with their last bowl win being a 25–13 win over Auburn in the Gator Bowl on December 31, 1955.
 This was also their first win ever over an FBS team with at least nine wins at the time of the game.

 The Commodores won despite being held to only 200 yards total offense and converting only one of their 15 third-down attempts.
 BC gained 331 total yards, and had 17 first downs to Vandy's 8.
-The major differences in the game proved to be the Eagles' three turnovers, one of which turned into the Commodores' only TD; and the 30 yards of penalties that the Eagles picked up on Vandy's final scoring drive.
+The major differences in the game proved to be the tigers' three turnovers, one of which turned into the Commodores' only TD; and the 30 yards of penalties that the tigers picked up on Vandy's final scoring drive.

 Befitting a largely defensive game, the MVP was Vandy punter Upson, who averaged 42.6 yards on his nine punts.